 Be sure to stay away from statements like:

-Sometimes landlords will ask very open-ended questions such as “how were they as a tenant?”
-These are fantastic questions for uncovering information, but can also lead you down a path of speculation of untruths.
+Sometimes, landlords ask very open-ended questions, such as “How were they as a tenant?”
+These are fantastic questions for uncovering information, but they can also lead to speculation and opinions.

-If you do uncover harmful, yet unprovable, biases or opinions while talking to a previous landlord, it’s your job to avoid allowing that to sway your opinion of an applicant.
+If you do uncover harmful biases or opinions while talking to a previous landlord, it’s your job to avoid allowing that to sway your opinion of an applicant.
 If it’s discovered that you did so, a discrimination lawsuit could be headed your way.

 Protected Classes

-The Fair Housing Act lays out categories that you cannot use to deny housing.
+The Fair Housing Act lists categories you cannot use to deny housing.
 To do this would be considered discrimination.
 These protected classes are:

-These classes cover a whole wide range of subcategories that you need to watch out for also.
+These classes cover a wide range of subcategories you must watch out for.
 Be sure to avoid asking (or answering) questions like:

 HIPAA Violations